 Often, unless a brand is CFI-certified, the only way to find out is to email and ask for a clear response to questions about their cruelty-free stance.

-Some of our favourite cruelty free brands are are:
+Our favourite cruelty free brands are:

 For a full list of cruelty-free brands – either CFI-certified, Peta-certified or certified by means of correspondence to clarity their stance visit Cruelty-Free Kitty.